 |Space between king and rook is empty||Space between the king and rook is not empty|

 Can You Castle At Any Time In Chess?

 No, you can’t castle at any time you want in chess.
-Only when you fulfill the rules of castling, you are allowed to castle.
-Moreover, once you castle, you already move your king and rook and thus you are no more able to castle again.
+Only when you fulfill the castling rules are you allowed to castle.
+Moreover, once you castle, you already move your king and rook, and thus you are no more able to castle again.